steven-exarcos/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 Once the Data Transform-Load CLI has been configured, there are a few additional options you can add when running from the command line.

-By default all 3 publication statuses - compliant, non-compliant, and in-process CSVs will be downloaded.
+By default, all 3 publication statuses: `compliant`, `non-compliant`, and `in-process` CSVs will be downloaded.
 To download one or two of them, you can add them individually at the command line:

-    -c, -compliant, --compliant - Download compliant publication CSV.
+    -c, -compliant, --compliant
-    -p, -inprocess, --inprocess - Download in-process publication CSV.
+    -p, -inprocess, --inprocess
-    -n, -noncompliant, --noncompliant - Download non-compliant publication CSV.
+    -n, -noncompliant, --noncompliant

 So, for example, to process non-compliant spreadsheets only: